 - Sending rates are limited to 10 emails per minute.

-- Inline attachments.
+- Inline attachments and external attachments.

 - 2 MB maximum message size including base64 encoding and headers